Roster: Guideline Development Panel for Obesity

 Barbara Fiese, PhD, is a professor of human development and family studies at the University of Illinois at Urbana-Champaign and director of the Family Resiliency Center.
 Her area of expertise focuses primarily on childhood obesity and the promotion of healthy eating behaviors.
 Much of her research has been on the role that family mealtimes play in promoting healthy eating habits during childhood.
 She is currently a co-investigator on a project studying the whole family approach to healthy eating, physical activity and shared mealtimes in Spanish-speaking families.
 Fiese has studied the role of chronic health conditions, such as asthma, that place children at risk for obesity.
 She also serves as co-program director of the Illinois Transdisciplinary Obesity Prevention Program, which is a USDA-funded training program aimed at developing a new MPH/PhD, program in obesity prevention.
 In addition to conducting a meta-analysis on family mealtimes and nutritional health, she helped prepare the APA resolution on promotion of healthy active lifestyles and prevention of obesity and unhealthy weight control behaviors in children and youth as chair of the APA Committee on Children, Youth and Families.

-Jane Gray, PhD, serves as the director of behavioral health for the Texas Center for the Prevention and Treatment of Childhood Obesity, the only interdisciplinary pediatric weight management program in central Texas.
+Jane Gray, PhD, serves as the director of behavioral health for the Texas Center for the Prevention and Treatment of Childhood Obesity, an interdisciplinary pediatric weight management program in central Texas.
 She works with a team of professionals from medicine, nutrition, physical therapy, nursing and social work to meet the needs of a predominantly Latino and Medicaid-insured patient population.
 Gray also directs the psychology training program at the Texas Child Study Center and is a clinical assistant professor in the Department of Educational Psychology at the University of Texas at Austin.
-Gray is active with Focus on a Fitter Future, an obesity focus group of the Children's Hospital Association.
-As part of this national group of 25 weight management centers, she has worked with other pediatric psychologists to develop and disseminate guidelines for psychologists in the assessment and treatment of pediatric obesity, as well as guidelines for training future pediatric psychologists in the assessment and treatment of pediatric obesity.
-Dr. Gray has a background in general child psychology and the implementation and dissemination of evidence-based treatment.
-Along with her clinical and research endeavors, she has been active in advocacy work with the Texas Pediatric Society and the National Initiative for the Children's Healthcare Quality to train health care professionals in becoming community advocates for the prevention of childhood obesity.
+Gray has been active with Focus on a Fitter Future, an obesity focus group of the Children's Hospital Association and the Expert Exchange, a collaboration of the American Academy of Pediatrics Institute for Healthy Childhood Weight and Children’s Hospital Association.
+As part of these national groups of weight management centers, she is working on recommendations for addressing severe obesity in early childhood, and has developed recommendations for pediatric psychologists who assess and treat childhood obesity in tertiary care settings.
+Gray has a background in general child psychology and the implementation and dissemination of evidence-based treatment.
+Along with her clinical and research endeavors, she has been active in advocacy work to train health care professionals in becoming community advocates for the prevention of childhood obesity.

 Caroline A. Jhingory, MSW, is a former school teacher and government community development staffer.
 She is now a health and wellness consultant and author of "Half My Size: How I Ate to Lose 150lbs."
 Through her writing, public speaking and social media, Jhingory continually shares her journey of weight loss, fitness and nutrition.
 She has provided her healthy living strategies on "The "Dr. Oz Show," "Good Morning America "and the "Today" show, and appeared in such publications as The Huffington Post and People, Essence and Shape magazines.
 She has been an invited to conduct workshops and cooking demonstrations for numerous organizations, including Howard University Hospital, Northwestern Memorial Hospital, PNC Bank, the National Association of Women in Agriculture and the Congressional Black Caucus Foundation, as well as at churches and schools across the country.
 She operates an active website and blog.